Tempero | AI-Powered Safety Verification for Automated Mobility

 OSCFuzzer — Intelligent Scenario Testing

-OSCFuzzer transforms scenario testing for automated driving.
-Engineers simply describe high‑level test goals in natural language — safety, comfort, performance — and our integrated generative AI converts them into precise Signal Temporal Logic (STL) formulas, removing the complexity of formal coding.
-Powered by intelligent fuzzing, optimization algorithms, and machine learning, OSCFuzzer autonomously explores the vast scenario space to pinpoint critical edge cases and hidden vulnerabilities.
+Engineers describe high-level test goals in natural language — safety, comfort, performance.
+OSCFuzzer converts them into precise Signal Temporal Logic (STL) formulas and autonomously explores the scenario space to pinpoint critical edge cases and hidden vulnerabilities.

 OSCFuzzer “Plug & Fuzz” Architecture